Shac0x/Maximum-koreader/README.md

 ---

 ## Installation
-1. Copy the `maximun.koplugin` folder to the KOReader plugins directory.
+1. Copy the `maximum.koplugin` folder to the KOReader plugins directory.
 2. Restart KOReader to load the plugin.

 ---